No runway, no problem—have helicopter, will

 inventor Igor Sikorsky.
 Here are two of his original helicopter design drawings, taken from the patent

-for a Direct Lift Aircraft (helicopter) he filed
+for a Direct Lift Aircraft (helicopter) he filed in June 1931:

 Notice how similar the mechanism is to what we find on a modern helicopter?
 The patent is extremely detailed and quite complex